CRAWlab/RoboBoat-2020/Meeting Minutes/Cooling and enclosure team/Cooling_System_Team_Report_4_1_20.md

 		* Possible safety system with two closing flaps shuts off all outside environments when IMU board indicates tipping past a certain point.
 		* Water resistant membrane that allows air flow.
 10. Internals.
-	* Heat sink with fan in middle to pull heat directly from the source.
-This would transfer heat from the from the aluminum base board to the 4 heat pipes through the coils and be carried out with the flow of air created by the intake and exhaust fans.
+	* Fan based heat sink in middle to pull heat directly from the source.
+This would transfer heat from the from the aluminum base board, to the 4 heat pipes, through the coils and then carried out with the flow of air created by the intake and exhaust fans.
 		[Heat sink example here](https://www.amazon.com/Noctua-NH-U12S-Premium-Cooler-NF-F12/dp/B00C9EYVGY/ref=sr_1_3?keywords=noctua%20nh-u12s&qid=1585513334&sr=8-3)
 		[And here](https://www.coolermaster.com/catalog/coolers/cpu-air-coolers/hyper-212-evo/)

 ***Conclusions***
 1. Decision made to switch focus to an air cooled system first.
 	 * Design is more simplistic and may be a part of a more complicated design in the future.
-If it is determined that a more complicated design is needed, then research from an air cooled system be used as well.
+If it is determined that a more complicated design is needed, then research from a water cooled system be utilized as well.
 I.E. may have some type of integration between water and air cooled system.
 Therefore, this seems the most time efficient route to start with.
 	 * The idea was to start here and if a greater need was determined after further investigation and calculation then move to a more complicated system.
 	 *  Concerns of water system intake pipe and exit pipe creating drag would be avoided if successful.
 	 * It also worth mentioning that a typical water pump used in a computer cooling system was found to draw 19 Watts and the fans that we have looked into using would only draw approximately 7.4 W with all three combined.
 Technical data: [Arctic Fan](https://www.arctic.ac/us_en/p12.html), [Cooler Master Heat Sink Fan](https://www.coolermaster.com/catalog/coolers/cpu-air-coolers/hyper-212-evo/), [Pump](https://www.amazon.com/BXQINLENX-DC12V-Cooling-Exchanger-Cooler/dp/B01H1BE4VQ/ref=sr_1_7?crid=287DINFZONEG9&keywords=water%20cooling%20pump&qid=1585513800&sprefix=water%20cooling%20,aps,194&sr=8-7)